Olufemi-Olarewaju/credit-risk-classification/README.md

 ## Overview of the Analysis

-* The purpose of challenge is to use supervised learning is to build a model that can predict and identify the creditworthiness of future borrowers based on the known creditworthiness and information of past borrowers.
+* The purpose of challenge is to use supervised learning to build a model that can predict and identify the creditworthiness of future borrowers based on the known creditworthiness and information of past borrowers.
 * Explain what financial information the data was on, and what you needed to predict.
 The financial information provided by the dataset includes the following about the borrower and the loan:
   * Loan size: Size of the loan.